By Madeline Bocaro ©

 The estate was located in Ascot, about 30 miles from Abbey Road studios.
 John and Yoko bought the Georgian style house and property on May 4, 1969 for £145,000.
 They moved in that August with an entourage of assistants.
 A Krishna swami and his devotees introduced to the Lennons by George Harrison soon occupied the temple on the property.

 Tittenhurst has magnificent gardens with trees imported from different countries (as Yoko later achieved with the Strawberry Fields memorial for John New York City’s Central Park).
 The gardens included one of the tallest cedar trees in England.
 John and Yoko installed a man-made lake, creating a small island on which they placed a little white bungalow.
+An unexploded bomb was found when digging to make the lake.

 The large residence and all the buildings surrounding it including a temple were pure white.
 Yoko laid white carpeting throughout the house.
 Huge windows and white walls bathed the rooms in sunlight.
 It was the perfect place for John and Yoko to live, yet they spent only a short time there.
 When they left in 1971 for New York, John was never to return to England again.